assemble/assemble-less/README.md

 When completed, you'll be able to run the various `grunt` commands provided:

 #### compile - `grunt less`
 Runs the Less.js compiler to rebuild the specified `/test/fixtures/*.less` files.
-Requires [Less.js](http://github.com/cloudhead/less.js) and [assemble-less](http://github.com/assemble/assemble-less).

 #### watch - `grunt watch`
 This is a convenience task to "Run predefined tasks whenever watched file patterns are added, changed or deleted".
 Requires [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch), `npm i grunt-contrib-watch`.